seracio/xstream-connect/README.md

 export default connect(
   state => ({
     // The trick is here
-    // the value of state.actionsProvider$ is the Observable actions$
+    // the value of state.actionsProvider$ is an Observable that can trigger side effects
     dispatcher: state.dispatcher$,
     counter: state.counter$,
   })